paritosh0707/AgentDock/packages/adapters/IMPLEMENTATION_SUMMARY.md

-# AgentDock Adapters - Implementation Summary
+# Dockrion Adapters - Implementation Summary

 ## 📋 Overview

-The **AgentDock Adapters** package has been successfully implemented!
-This package provides a uniform interface to different agent frameworks (LangGraph, LangChain, etc.), enabling the AgentDock runtime to invoke any agent type through a consistent API.
+The **Dockrion Adapters** package has been successfully implemented!
+This package provides a uniform interface to different agent frameworks (LangGraph, LangChain, etc.), enabling the Dockrion runtime to invoke any agent type through a consistent API.

 **Status:** ✅ MVP Complete
 **Test Coverage:** 45/45 tests passing (100%)